CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block ORP.1 Organization.md

 Step 4: Assign access rights

-In the following, the access rights that a function requires to be exercised are displayed.
+In the following, the access rights that a function requires to be exercised are shown.
 They denote:

 A = right to execute the application / software